FaithAlone.net

 11 For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul.

-Beyond the sin offerings, we also have symbology like the Passover, in which God told the Israelites to kill a spotless lamb, and spread its blood on their doorpost, in order to be spared from judgment (Exodus 12:1-13).
+Beyond the sin offerings, there is also symbology like the Passover, in which God told the Israelites to kill a spotless lamb, and spread its blood on their doorpost, in order to be spared from judgment (Exodus 12:1-13).

-With the advent of the New Testament, we learn that all of these sacrifices never actually took away sins, but instead were serving as a signpost to point us toward the one efficacious sacrifice of the Lord Jesus:
+With the advent of the New Testament, it is taught that all of these sacrifices never actually took away sins, but instead were serving as a signpost to point us toward the one efficacious sacrifice of the Lord Jesus:

 Hebrews 10:1-4, 11-12